A Glimpse Inside the Story

 Why I’m Writing This

 I didn’t set out to write a book.
 I set out to survive.
 Words on a page was how I made sense of the chaos.
-So with the little strength I had, I picked up a journal and pen on one particularly grief-filled day.
-I started to chronicle my journey—sensing one day God would call me to share my story.
-Share the hope I didn't yet have—the miracles I didn't yet see.
-The transformation that was yet to be.
+So with the little strength I had, on a day when I thought I would break under the weight of my grief, I picked up a journal and a pen.
+I started to chronicle my journey, sensing one day God would call me to share my story.
+To share the hope I didn't yet have and the miracles I didn't yet see.
+To share the transformation that was yet to happen.

 This is that story.
-And it's not about having the right answers.
-It’s about telling the truth gently.
-About giving voice to what many women, mothers, and believers carry silently: the longing, the loss, the faith that flickers but never fully dies.
+It doesn't have all the answers, but it tells the truth gently.
+It gives voice to what many women, mothers, and believers carry privately: the longing, the loss, the faith that flickers but never fully dies.

-I’m writing this for the woman on her bathroom floor, the one in the hospital bed, the one who feels like hope is too fragile to touch.
-I want her to know: she is not alone.
+I’m writing this for the woman in tears on her bathroom floor, the one in the hospital bed, the one who feels like hope is beyond reach.
+I want you to know: you are not alone.

 ⋯ ✤ ⋯